coddingtonbear/jirafs/docs/source/configuration.rst

 You may also add any of the below files into any issue directory (in this example, ``MYISSUE-1024``):

+* ``MYISSUE-1024/.jirafs/config``: Configuration overrides for this specific issue folder.
+Settings set in this file will override -- for this folder only -- any values you have set in ``~/.jirafs_config``.
 * ``MYISSUE-1024/.jirafs_ignore``: A list of patterns to ignore when looking through this specific issue directory.
 This list of patterns is in addition to patterns entered into ``~/.jirafs_ignore`` above.
 See